bekk/bekk-christmas/post/thecloud/terraform-managed-stackdriver-monitoring-and-alerting-in-gcp.md

 ## Go ahead, do it!

-Managing monitoring and alerting with Terraform is super easy, and versioning the monitoring of your cluster is so helpful ~~if~~ _when_ you f#@k up.
+Managing monitoring and alerting with Terraform is super easy, and versioning the monitoring of your cluster is so helpful ~~if~~ _when_ you screw up.
 Instead of messing around in the metrics explorer and creating monitoring resources on-the-fly; mess around in the metrics explorer and Terraform the monitoring!
 You and your team will not regret it.